felipearpa/mypost/README.md

 Source code were made using solid principles and some concepts of clean code.
 One example of them is the navigation which is controlled by its own classes and it's easy to expand it or remove it.

+Some classes use Koroutines and the function to query the post's details is executed in parallel.

 ### Data

 This layer is in charge to query the rest api services.
 It includes the models for the responses and the repositories.